-My experience with soundports: Sound portals are a bit strange at first because you’ll hear a whole new range of overtones, not to mention a huge volume increase while you play.
-However, I find it a bit odd because who ever hears a guitar that close?
+My experience with soundports: Sound portals are a bit strange at first because you’ll hear a whole new range of overtones, not to mention a volume increase while you play.
+However, I find it a bit odd because who ever hears a guitar that close-up?
 It’s like putting your ear right next to the sound hole.
-Nevertheless, when I owned my Stephen Connor guitar that had a portal I loved it for chamber music so the other musicians such as pianist’s could hear me.
-Since the portal projects sound in a direction other than straight toward the audience, everyone on stage could hear me.
-However, this often made me feel as if I was playing way too loud all the time.
+Nevertheless, it’s great for chamber music so the other musicians can hear me on the stage (or so I can hear myself!).
+Since the portal projects sound in a direction other than straight toward the audience, everyone on stage can hear me.
+However, this often made me feel as if I was playing too loud all the time.
 Some observers in audiences have commented on increased volume when I opened the portal but I suspect this aspect is minimal at best.
-Maybe sound waves bounce around the room a bit more in different directions.
+Maybe sound waves bounce around the room a bit more in different directions?

 Maybe the best reason to have a sound portal is that it gives you a confidence boost.
 It might deceive you too, making you think you are playing loud when in fact you are not.
 However, it sure can be nice if you’re practicing in a dead sounding room.